Ki-er/docs.KieranRobson.com/_posts/2020-05-28-how-to-install-docker.md

 layout: post
 title: "How to install Docker and Docker Compose"
 date: 2022-05-28 23:17:00
-categories: portainer
+categories: docker
-tags: portainer, docker
+tags: docker docker-compose
 ---

 # How to install Docker and Docker Compose